turingschool-examples/frontend-mod-1-prework/section3/README.md

 ```

 You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!

-## FYI - Vocabulary you'll encounter in the reading

-The readings in the JAVASCRIPT & JQUERY book use Javascript in a way that is likely unfamiliar to you.
-The book uses specific Javascript properties and methods to interact with HTML elements on a webpage, like changing or adding text on a webpage.
-Initially, we will be using Javascript without HTML.
-That's why you haven't seen these techniques before!
-Here are some quick definitions to help you become familiar with them.

-* document.getElementById(): a method used to retrieve an element from a web page.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
-* document.write(): a method used to write data to a webpage.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
-* el.innerHTML(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
-* el.textContent(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)